 For Tiffany & Co., Time Is Quite Literally Precious (EXCLUSIVE)

 Time is precious.
-Quite literally in the case of Tiffany & Co., which has captured the sands of time within a collection of horological art pieces so exquisite that their exteriors are only rivaled by their usefulness.
+Quite literally in the case of Tiffany & Co., which tracks the sands of time with a collection of horological art pieces so exquisite that their exteriors are only rivaled by their usefulness.

-Because, believe it or not, you can use Tiffany & Co.'s Time for Speed and Tiffany Airways clocks to tell time.
+Because, believe it or not, Tiffany & Co.'s exquisite Time for Speed and Tiffany Airways clocks can be used to tell time.
 Yes, they're not just a pretty face — they also have a clock face.
 (I'm sorry)

-To be more accurate, both Time Objects — available on the Tiffany & Co. website and boutiques — wear wildly clever integrated horological features.
+More accurately, both Time Objects, now available on the Tiffany & Co. website and boutiques, wear wildly clever integrated horological features.

-The Time for Speed ought to look familiar to true Tiffany afficionados.
+The Time for Speed ought to look familiar to Tiffany afficionados.
 It debuted in 2023 clad in classic Tiffany Blue, though here its aluminum frame is painted a lustrous black.
-The house's signature hue does accent the hood's "57," itself a reference to the Tiffany Landmark flagship store in New York.
+The house's signature hue does accent the hood's "57," itself a reference to the Tiffany Landmark flagship store on New York's 57th Street.

 Actually, the $48,000 Time for Speed is itself a modest miracle.